 - If your child is diagnosed with strep throat, conjunctivitis (pink eye) or any other illness requiring the use of antibiotics, they must be on the antibiotic for 24 hours before returning to school.

-- If your child vomits or has diarrhea during the night or in the morning, please do not send them to school.
+- If your child vomits or has diarrhea during the night or in the morning, please do not send them to school for 24 hours after last episode.
 If your child becomes ill during school, you will be called to pick them up.

 - If your child has head lice or nits, please notify the school nurse.
 If your child is found to have lice or nits at school, you will be notified to seek treatment as advised by your physician.
 Clearance from the school nurse is required to assure that the child is nit free before returning.